tweag/nickel/doc/manual/typing.md

 On the other hand, for pure configuration code, static typing is less useful.
 First, a configuration is a terminating program run once on fixed inputs: here, basic type errors will show up at runtime anyway.
-What's more, Nickel has a powerful validation system, contracts, that can do the same job as types and more.
+Second, Nickel has a powerful validation system, contracts, that can do the same job as types and more.

-The need for statically typing functions but not configuration code is the motivation for gradual typing.

-You should at least skim at this document first, but once you have even a partial understanding of how typing works, you should look at the practical guide [Type versus contracts: when to?](./types-vs-contracts.md) if what you seek is knowing when and how to annotate your code.
+The dilemma of needing static typing for functions while getting types out of the way when writing configurations led to the choice of gradual typing.

+If you already have an idea of typing and contracts work an nickel but you are looking for a quick cheat-sheet about when to use each, please visit [Type versus contracts: when to?](./types-vs-contracts.md).

 ## Typing modes

-### Untyped by default
+### Dynamic typing

 By default, Nickel code is dynamically typed.

-Example:
+For example:

 ```nickel
 {
   name = "hello",